-We've stopped proactively adding to this some time ago but there is plenty of good stuff in here - (If you find any broken inks please let us know!)
+We've stopped proactively adding to this some time ago but there is plenty of good stuff in here - (if you find any broken links please let us know!)

 Crimestat 3 (opens new webpage)

 CrimeStat 3 is a spatial statistics program for the analysis of crime incident locations, developed by Ned Levine & Associates under the direction of Ned Levine, PhD, that was funded by grants from the National Institute of Justice.
 The program is Windows-based and interfaces with most desktop GIS programs.
 The purpose is to provide supplemental statistical tools to aid law enforcement agencies and criminal justice researchers in their crime mapping efforts.
 CrimeStat is being used by many police departments around the country as well as by criminal justice and other researchers.